For many SEOs, pricing their services can take some trial and error.

 - Concerned or scared they are missing out

-Understanding what your ideal client is looking to achieve will help you determine your deliverables and then price your services accordingly.
+Understanding what your ideal client is looking to achieve will help you determine your deliverables, set your SEO KPIs, and then price your services accordingly.

 A client with very high or specific expectations should be charged more than a client with comparatively relaxed goals.